Growth strategies for arbitrary DAG neural architectures: Experiments and Results

 Based on these results we estimate that with a grid-search NAS technique instead, we would need to train 7 different architectural structures for 100 epochs to roughly evaluate all the possible DAGs we can achieve for a network of 5 layers.
 Assuming they would all have the same number of neurons, chosen among a grid of 5, we would have to train and test at least 35 architectures, plus the best architecture fully once, for a total of $\approx 51$ Wh.
 We achieve a more granular result with only 25\% of the energy when restricting the search space.
 In retrospect, reducing the search space based on the bottleneck seems to perform very well in terms of efficiency and cost.

 The use of BIC reduces the size of the resulting architecture, with an average of 723 parameters compared to 1479 for the \emph{bottleneck restricted space} and 1454 for the whole search space, but consumes more energy during the search phase than just reducing the space, although with a smaller variance.
 This is because it tends to choose architectures that create more options for the next search phases.
-More studies on variations over BIC have to be performed to make it achieve an effective trade-off between performance and architectural complexity.
+Studying variations on BIC, that may be able to achieve a better performance/architectural complexity trade-off, is left for future work.